Imunify Operations Team Eliminates Wordpress Malicious Plugin

 We’d like to share with you what our Operations Team saw, so you know more about how malicious plugins work, and how you can avoid them.
+Additionally, read our website hosting security article and learn how to keep your website secure in 2021.

 The Latest In A Series